 Attend virtually or in-person

-Join us for the 39th Annual Industrial & Employment Relations (IER) Summit where industry leaders, and legal experts will converge to explore the latest developments in employment relations in New Zealand.
+The 40th Annual Industrial & Employment Relations (IER) Summit is where industry leaders, and legal experts will converge to explore the latest developments in employment relations in New Zealand.
 This two-day event features insightful discussions, case law analysis, and practical workshops on critical topics such as employment law updates, workplace safety, employee rights, and the evolving role of technology in the workplace.
 Don’t miss this opportunity to gain valuable insights and network with fellow professionals in the field.

 Hottest topics at IER